FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 determines to be appropriate.

-Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one proposed by the peer in the NAI.
+Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one associated with the EPI.
 The EAP process then proceeds as per the EAP state machine outlined in {{RFC3748}}.

-Implementations MUST treat peers using a provisioning NAI as untrusted, and untrustworthy.
+Implementations MUST treat peers using an EPI as untrusted, and untrustworthy.
 Once such a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.
 The limited network MUST NOT permit general network access.